Desex your dog

 -

-You genuinely need financial help to desex your dog.
+You genuinely need financial help to desex your dog or have a Community Services Card.

 -